Ram pressure stripping in the EAGLE simulation: Simulations and Galaxy Sample

 As the purpose of this paper is to investigate ram pressure stripping, we select those galaxies that lose at least 1/3 of their initial gas mass by $z = 0$.
 Because we would like to focus on ram pressure stripping and exclude other evolutionary processes that significantly affect galaxies, we remove galaxies that the EAGLE merger trees indicate merge with an object larger than $5\%$ of their stellar or gas mass between the initial redshift and $z = 0$.
 Also, we choose only those galaxies whose stellar mass does not decrease between the two snapshots during which they enter the cluster, aside from the mass lost due to the stellar mass loss prescription in EAGLE.
 This is to avoid selecting galaxies that are strongly affected by tidal interactions, which strip stars as well as gas.
 However, we do not exclude galaxies that lose stellar mass later in their evolution through the cluster, or simultaneously lose stellar mass and gain it via star formation.
 We analyze the potential influence of tides on our galaxy sample in Appendix \ref{appendix}, where we find that tidal interactions (with either other satellite galaxies or the cluster center) are unlikely to significantly influence the galaxies in our sample.
 We conclude that gas stripping in our galaxy sample is dominated by ram pressure.

-We identify the selected galaxies in the short-timestep outputs (``snipshots'') of the EAGLE simulation.
+We identify the selected galaxies in the short-timescale outputs (``snipshots'') of the EAGLE simulation.
 We take the descendant of each galaxy to be the one that contains the majority of its star particles.
-For consistency in the sample, we eliminate galaxies that become satellites of larger groups at any point before cluster infall, as well as those that increase their baryonic (stellar plus gas) mass by over $5\%$ at any point after the initial timestep, which we take to be the timestep at which the galaxy has its maximum baryonic mass.
+For consistency in the sample, we eliminate galaxies that become satellites of larger groups at any point before cluster infall, as well as those that increase their baryonic (stellar plus gas) mass by over $5\%$ at any point after the initial output, which we take to be the output at which the galaxy has its maximum baryonic mass.

 We track these galaxies until one of three conditions is satisfied: the galaxy loses all of its gas mass, the galaxy merges with another galaxy (in practice, always the central galaxy of the cluster), or the end of the simulation ($z = 0$) is reached.
 For the case of mergers, sometimes \textsc{subfind} falsely ``merges'' two galaxies that are later identified as separate objects again.
-In this analysis, we cease tracking the galaxy when this occurs, but still retain it as part of our sample as long as its trajectory is at least 5 timesteps long and it loses at least 33\% of its initial gas mass by that point.
+In this analysis, we cease tracking the galaxy when this occurs, but still retain it as part of our sample as long as its trajectory is at least 5 simulation outputs long and it loses at least 33\% of its initial gas mass by that point.
 There are two galaxies in our final sample that falsely ``merge'' with the central galaxy in this manner and that we cease tracking at that time.

 Selected in this manner, our final sample consists of 80 galaxies.
 Their infall redshifts and status at the time we stop tracking them are summarized in Table \ref{table:results1}.